shorebirdtech/shorebird/packages/stripe_api/README.md

 Currently hand-rolled, but we could consider generating it from Stripe's OpenAPI spec in the future.

-This is not currently published on pub, just developed in the open in hopes of saving someone else time.
+This is not currently published on [pub.dev](https://pub.dev), just developed in the open in hopes of saving someone else time.

 ## Join us on Discord! 💬